Post Preview: Anger Management for Kids: A comprehensive review of strategies and advice to help kids develop anger management skills.

 More Anger Management for Kids Resources: Sunscribe to the Blog

 Do you need some extra help with anger management and self-regulation strategies?

 - As you well know, kids learn while playing.
 An option to consider could be “Mad Dragon: An Anger Control Card Game”.
 It plays like the popular game UNO.
 Players race to get rid of their cards while learning anger control skills.
 This therapeutic card game helps kids:

-- Control their anger in the moment;
+- Control their anger at the moment;

 - Practice 12 effective anger management techniques

 - Understand what anger feels and looks like;